-- Dried oregano: Or other herbs to taste such as Italian seasonings, dried basil, etc.
+- Dried oregano: Or substitute other herbs to taste such as Italian seasoning, dried basil, etc.

-Olive oil: Feel free to add a teaspoon of olive oil to the dressing if you wish.
+Olive oil: I prepare this salad oil-free, but feel free to whisk in a teaspoon of good quality olive oil to the dressing if you wish.

-This salad is fun, festive, and a great choice for meal prep, or dinner parties and entertaining too.
-The recipe yields about 3-4 larger salads, or about 6 smaller salads.
+This salad is great for everyday enjoyment, meal prep, or dinner parties and entertaining.
+The recipe yields about 3-4 larger salads, or 6 smaller salads.

-It's great served with a side of pita bread and hummus.
+Tip: It's great served with a side of pita bread and homemade hummus!

 Store salad and dressing separately in airtight containers in the fridge.
 Then combine together when ready to serve.
 This helps it stay fresh and crisp.

 For more inspiration, also browse all vegan salad recipes.